slu-soc5050/slu-soc5050.github.io/content/_index.md

 weight: 1
 ---

-{{< note title="Enrollment Open" >}}
+{{< warning title="Enrollment Open" >}}
-SOC 4015 & 5050 is Saint Louis University Sociology's undergraduate and graduate introductory statistics course, which will be offered during the Fall 2018 semester. **There are currently 1 undergraduate and 2 graduate seats remaining in the course.
-If you are interested in the course, please enroll soon!**
+SOC 4015 & 5050 is Saint Louis University Sociology's undergraduate and graduate introductory statistics course, which is currently being offered during the Fall 2018 semester.
+Enrollment is now closed.
-{{< /note >}}
+{{< /warning >}}

 {{< warning title="Updates in Progress" >}}
 Minor revisions to the curriculum are in progress for the next edition of the course.
 General topics will remain the same, but repos will be re-organized and additional resources will be provided.
 Existing resources should not be considered current if their date is for 2017.